Definition of Sensitive Data - Services for Research

 Definition of Sensitive Data

-- Ecological data: e.g. location of endangered species or other conservation efforts
+- environmental data (e.g. location of endangered species or other conservation efforts);

 Sensitive personal data

-The following categories are classified as sensitive personal information by the General Data Protection Regulation (GDPR, Art.
+The following are listed as special categories of personal data by the General Data Protection Regulation (GDPR, Art.
 9 (1), Art.
-10)
+10) and, as such, are sensitive personal data:

 - racial or ethnic origin;